TECHNICAL RESILIENCE:

 tikvah@studioblended.com

-Our bespoke ‘Fit for purpose’ open building framework stands strong for up to a decade ahead, and is able to incorporate ongoing development in the content.
+Our bespoke ‘Fit for purpose’ stands strong for up to a decade ahead, and is able to incorporate ongoing development in the content.
 As such it also guides sound financial health for the course in terms of ensuring investments are smart (i.e. what to develop, when?).

-By now our open building framework is simple, and technically perfect - like a pencil.
+By now our fit for purpose framework is simple, and technically perfect - like a pencil.

 What is technical perfection?